aamosm/JNScraper/README.md

 ## You will need the following

 - Selenium JAR: This includes the core Selenium libraries.
+Given in https://www.selenium.dev/downloads/
 - WebDriver JAR: This includes the WebDriver implementation.
+Given in https://github.com/aamosm/JNScraper/tree/main#download-chromedriver-version-104
 - or the dependencies depending on your project.